Developer Guide

 (Contributed by Wen Hao)

-This section elaborates on the details surrounding the parsers which are responsible for converting user inputs into Command
+This section elaborates on the details surrounding the parsers which are responsible for converting user inputs into Command objects.

 All user inputs are parsed by two types of parsers: